-One of the challenges of running the program in Kerambitan is public transportation, which is not available after the working day ends at 5:30pm.
+One of the challenges of the program is public transportation, which is not available after the working day ends at 5:30pm.
 If students need transportation, they need to inform program staff who will organize a vehicle for them.
 During orientation, you will be provided a handout giving more information on local transportation.